Grand jury indicts Missouri governor who admitted affair

 ST. LOUIS (AP) — A St. Louis grand jury on Thursday indicted Missouri Gov. Eric Greitens on a felony invasion of privacy charge for allegedly taking a compromising photo of a woman with whom he had an affair in 2015.
 The Republican governor responded that he made a mistake but committed no crime.

+Thursday’s indictment was followed with an announcement by House Republican leaders that they were forming a group of lawmakers to investigate the charges “and answer the question as to whether or not the governor can lead our state while a felony case moves forward.”

-In a statement following the indictment , Greitens was defiant and attacked the prosecutor who brought the charge.
+In a statement following the indictment , the Republican governor was defiant and attacked the prosecutor who brought the charge.

 “As I have said before, I made a personal mistake before I was Governor,” he said.
 “I did not commit a crime.
 With today’s disappointing and misguided political decision, my confidence in our prosecutorial system is shaken, but not broken.
 I know this will be righted soon.
 The people of Missouri deserve better than a reckless liberal prosecutor who uses her office to score political points.”